razshare/frizzante-docs/docs/pages.md

 		using `f.ResponseSend*` functions,
 		like `f.ResponseSendMessage()`, `f.ResponseSendJson()`.<br/>
 		<br/>
-		ResponseSending content directly to the client will break the HTML document structure by prepending the content to the actual view.<br/>
+		Sending content directly to the client will break the HTML document structure by prepending the content to the actual view.<br/>
 		<br/>
 		There are some use cases where sending content directly is useful, like debugging.<br/>